cghr-toronto/public/covid/README.md

 -   [Terms of use](#terms-of-use)

 ## Introduction
 This repository has Coronavirus (Covid-19) data and code related to CGHR's COVID-19 initiative.
-All data and code posted here is free for the public to use.
+All data and code posted here are free for the public to use.

 There several sources of COVID-19 data on the web.
-Here we list some that we have identified so far.
+Here we list some sources that we have identified so far.
 <br>

-<b>Data sources:</b><br>
+<b>Data sources on the web:</b><br>
 * [John Hopinks CSSE](https://github.com/CSSEGISandData/COVID-19)
 * [Coronavirus App](https://coronavirus.app/map)
 * [INED](https://dc-covid.site.ined.fr/en/data/)